gne-ldh/Quadsquad/README.md

 *Navigate to the "TNP/bin/release/TNP.exe" and run it.

-*Download packages also.
+*Download folder 'packages' also.

-*Download admins.sql and import it in ' localhost/phpmyadmin '
+*Download admins.sql and import it in ' localhost/phpmyadmin ' of xampp server.

-*Login using admin and password.
+*Login using username="admin" and password="password"

-*Perform required operations.
+*Perform required operations by applying filters.

 ### LICENSE